13 Most Popular WordPress Alternatives 2024

 Statamic CMS is built with PHP.
 This CMS can also reduce your website building tasks to simply putting a few tags in your HTML.
 Additionally, it is a flat-file CMS, with the files carrying content in a simple directory structure.
 This CMS does away with a database.
 There is no database search in the serving and calling of files.
 This is also the same with WordPress meaning it will not cause your site to slow down.

 Moreover, you can incorporate the themes and extend their functions.
-With the prerequisite being only PHP, it can run on any server.
+Since PHP is the prerequisite, it can run on any server.
 You must buy a license that costs $29 for use on a single personal website.
-For a Professional license, $99 is the cost of license.
+For a Professional license, the cost is $99.

 Why Choose Statamic over WordPress?

-• Flat-File Architecture: Statamic uses a flat-file system to store content, which means there’s no database.
+- Flat-File Architecture: Statamic uses a flat-file system to store content, meaning no database exists.
 This can lead to faster performance, easier version control, and simplified backups.
 WordPress, by contrast, relies on a database, which can be a point of complexity and vulnerability.

 TL;DR: Choosing Statamic over WordPress might be preferable for projects that require a high level of customization, robust version control, and a preference for flat-file content management over a database-driven system.
 However, WordPress’s extensive ecosystem and community support make it a go-to choice for many users worldwide.